 While credit card applications are open to nearly anyone, note that credit card issuers evaluate applications based on many different factors and criteria, which could include your reported income and your credit score.

-What you need to submit a credit card application
+What do you need to get a credit card?